 These sights await you on Navajo trail—Thor’s hammer, Twin bridges, and Wall street.

 And if you are wondering how to get to the slot canyon you have been hearing of, this is the trail to take.
 Wall street is the only slot canyon within the park.

 Wall street section of the park may be closed during winter.

 I repeat: seeing the hoodoos from down below is a must.
 And for that if you have to choose one trail, I recommend the Navajo loop trail.
-And if this doesn’t satisfy you, combine the Navajo trail with Queen’s garden trail for a longer stroll (approx. 3 miles) among the hoodoos and to eliminate the steep ascend.
+And if this doesn’t satiate you, combine Navajo trail with Queen’s garden trail for a longer stroll (approx. 3 miles) among the hoodoos.
+This will also eliminate the steep ascend.

 (We visited Bryce canyon national park in June)

 Giveaway : One year membership of GPSmyCity app – This giveaway is closed

 What is GPSmyCity?
 GPSmyCity provides walking guides (for both iOS and Android) for over 1000+ cities worldwide along with city maps and travel articles.
 To know more about them click here.

 One lucky winner will get a full one year membership of GPSmycity app with access to ALL the GPSmyCity content – over 6,500 self-guided city walks and travel articles worth over $8000.